photoprism/photoprism-docs/docs/developer-guide/translations.md

 like `de.po` for German.
 You can open, edit and save them with Poedit to update existing translations.

+!!! info
-As it doesn't seem necessary for our use case, and to reduce the amount of work, we don't maintain translations for dialects like `de_AT` or `pt_BR`.
+    As it doesn't seem necessary for now, and to reduce the amount of work, we don't maintain translations for dialects like `de_AT` or `pt_BR`.

 To add a new translation, open `translations.pot`, click on "Create New Translation" at the bottom, select the language, and start translating.